 The Bad Way – Stress Induced Splitting

-When an anemone is stressed, a survival instinct can be triggered where the anemone will split into order to preserve themselves.
+When an anemone is stressed, a survival instinct is triggered where the anemone will split into order to preserve themselves.
 Sometimes a new hobbyist will purchase a bubble tip anemone and be excited that their bubble tip anemone is splitting all over the place, but that is not a sign of a thriving anemone.
-Usually something is off like the salinity, nutrients, or even lighting.
+Something is off like the salinity, nutrients, or even lighting.

 If your anemone is splitting like crazy, test your parameters and your lighting to see if something is wrong.
 Likewise, some hobbyist do use this knowledge to their advantage to split anemones faster.
 I feel that it is not the best way to propagate to them and a rather cruel way to make a quick buck.